Blondie's Holiday

 Blondie's Holiday is a 1947 American comedy film directed by Abby Berlin and starring Penny Singleton and Arthur Lake.
 The film is based on the comic strip of the same name.
 The screenplay was written by Chic Young and Connie Lee.

 The film is the twentieth of 28 films based on the comic strip; Columbia Pictures produced them from 1938 to 1950.
 Daisy, the dog, appeared in every film except this one, as he was playing "Curley" in the 1947 film Red Stallion.
-This was once reran on CBS in the 1980s after the 1982 special Here Comes Garfield.

 Plot

 Dagwood Bumstead is an architect who has managed to convince the prominent bank president Samuel Breckenridge to let his firm have the contract to erect a new bank building in town.
 When Dagwood's boss at the architect firm, George Radcliffe, hears about the contract, he is ecstatic and offers Dagwood a modest raise of $2.50.

 When Dagwood immediately tell his wife Blondie the good news over the telephone, she mistakes the numbers and believes he has gotten a $250 raise.
 She tells her friends about the fantastic news, and word gets around that Dagwood has made a fortune on his success.

 A class reunion is around the corner and Blondie is on the committee planning the festivities.
 When the rest of the committee, including bigmouth housewife Cynthia Thompson and Paul Madison, who were Dagwood's highschool suitor, hears about Dagwood's fortune, they suggest he pay the bill of $400 for the fancy dinner at the reunion.
 Blondie has no choice but to accept to defend Dagwood's honor.

 Dagwood panics when he hears what Blondie has promised in his name, and starts a desperate search for money to pay for the dinner he can't afford.
 He sees no other alternative than to try to gamble up the money on the horse race track.
 He talks to a gambling expert named Pete Brody to learn how to bet, but the bank president hears about his keen interest in gambling and cancels the building contract immediately.
 Dagwood's boss Radcliffe gets furious when he hears the contract is cancelled, and fires Dagwood on the spot because of this.